sunsonta/Esp32-DHT-22-and-MQ-2/README.md

   ![image](https://github.com/user-attachments/assets/66613c9c-1830-4a61-ab9f-a18fab092c9c)

 ### Completion
 - Congratulations, you have successfully set everything up!
+(If you want public to see your dashboard use something like ngrok.)

   ![image](https://github.com/user-attachments/assets/ba739e62-f810-4707-8cb5-4706ccd7947a)